 Organic Wine in the West

 By Louise FitzRoy; “We’ve created a niche and people come to us for that niche.”
 Harris Organic Wine in Western Australia is the only certified organic distiller in Australia making brandy and vodka for the national and Asian markets.
-Owner Duncan Harris says, “We sell a lot of wine and spirits online and have just started exporting our certified organic brandy and organic vodka that was released in 2010 to Asia.” read more about our organic wine blog.
+Owner Duncan Harris says, “We sell a lot of wine and spirits online and have just started exporting our certified organic brandy and organic vodka that was released in 2019 to Asia.” read more about our organic wine blog.

 “It is proving extremely popular with Asian countries and here in Australia.
 Our spirit is used in making the only Australian fortified organic wines, which are winning medals at the Swan Valley Wine Show.
 We were producing spirit for our fortified organic wines, so thought we’d make the most of it.
 Vodka has the same spirit base used to fortify our ports.

-“All our sales into Asia are done with online sales.
+“All our sales into Australia and Asia are done with online sales.
 No intermediary; no wholesalers.
 We ship direct, door-to-door, with no import duty for Hong Kong.”
 In 1998 Duncan Harris bought a property in the Swan Valley – the oldest wine region in Western Australia and about 30 kilometres from Perth – and started establishing an organic vineyard.
 Their first vintage was in 1999 using Swan Valley grapes from a neighbouring dry grown vineyard.

 Duncan says, “Most of our handmade produce is sold at the cellar door, which opened in 2000, besides one bottle shop in Perth.
 We prefer to sell “cellar door” as we are able to give seated tastings, build a relationship with our customers.
 This develops our brand.
 We don’t need to worry about competing against other organic wineries in established wine states in Australia.”
 “We have no desire to sell interstate because the wholesalers want 30 per cent markup.

 People asked us to supply bottle shops in the city.
 We asked a few stores about their range of customers and whether they would like to stock our organic product and most were not interested.
 This has been disappointing considering how close we are to Perth.
 “I’d also like to target more overseas markets, but you have to consider whether the effort of doing so is worth it.

-Duncan would like to sell his wine to an organic, all-natural wine bar in New York or Paris, but with the continual trips required – not to mention the import and export permits that are necessary – you’d spend a whole year doing it and may not even end up selling any wine.
+Duncan would like to sell his wine to an organic wine, all-natural wine bar in New York or Paris, but with the continual trips required – not to mention the import and export permits that are necessary – you’d spend a whole year doing it and may not even end up selling any wine.
 You would need to be there several times a year to service the customers, the wholesalers and the importer.
 Personally, he would prefer to be at home driving the tractor.”

 Being an organic producer in a state well known for producing high quality wines has not influenced Duncan’s price point.
 I add up the production costs plus margin, but being organic doesn’t mean that I need to raise the price point.
 My wine is competitive with other high quality wine in this country.

 People in general are not aware of the herbicide, pesticide and chemical fertiliser residues found in wines.
 More marketing of the differences and health benefits will increase the awareness and the demand for organic wine.”

 “We believe that the organic wine movement is a world-wide trend because smart consumers are demanding to know exactly what is going into their foods.
 It represents a social backlash against corporate monopolies who are fundamentally only interested in extending shelf life and profits, rather than human life and ecological sustainability.
-We say: think biological welfare – not warfare… it is the way of the future.